-- your shoulder. - Try not to hold, bend or twist the phone's antenna. - Don't use the phone if the antenna is damaged. - Speak directly into the phone's receiver. - Avoid exposing your phone and accessories to rain or liquid spills.
+- Place the mobile phone's acoustic output next to your ear for proper orientation. - Do not tamper or alter the phone's antenna. - Don't use the phone if the antenna is damaged. - Speak directly into the phone's receiver. - Avoid exposing your phone and accessories to rain or liquid spills.
 If your phone does get wet, immediately turn the power off and remove the battery.
 If it is inoperable, call Customer Care for service.